 Who are we?

-We are SwiftComply TopCo Limited.
-We own and operate www.swiftcomply.com and any related domains or sub-domains (the Website) and we are committed to protecting and respecting your privacy.
+We are SwiftComply TopCo Ltd and its subsidiaries, including SwiftComply US Opco, Inc. We own and operate www.swiftcomply.com, www.swiftquote.us, any related domains or subdomains (the Website).
+We are committed to protecting and respecting your privacy.

 What’s the point of this policy?

-This policy tells you how we deal with any data we collect from you, that you provide to us or that we receive from third parties.
+This policy tells you how we deal with any data we collect from you that you provide to us or receive from third parties.
 Please read it carefully to understand our views and practices regarding your data and how we will treat it.

 By visiting the Website, you are accepting and consenting to the practices described in this policy.